 City travel to Wembley to face Sunderland as they aim to secure their first silverware since the Community Shield back in 2012.

-Kompany and City suffered heartache in last year's FA Cup final, surprisingly losing 1-0 to Wigan Athletic in a defeat that preceded the end of Roberto Mancini's reign at the club.
+Kompany and City suffered heartache in last year's FA Cup final, surprisingly losing 1-0 to Wigan Athletic in a defeat that brought to an end Roberto Mancini's reign at the club.

 |MAN CITY LATEST

 |9/1||Sunderland are 9/1 with Bet365 to win the Capital One Cup|

 But the Belgium defender insists that loss has made him even more motivated to win trophies with City.

 "In the back of my mind, I still have the defeat against Wigan last season," Kompany said.
 "It's not a negative, it has been my drive and may be the best thing that has happened in that it has given me even more hunger.

 "There are no hard feelings in the sense that we didn't deserve it that day, but obviously with the talent we have in this squad, you just want to make sure everyone puts in a performance on the day.

 "After that game, I have never wanted to win trophies so badly.